Capture your child’s imagination with these delightful planet books for kids.

 Space Unit Study

-In addition to recommending these children’s planet books, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom Space Unit Study.
+In addition to recommending these children’s planet books, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about space.
 These unit study resources may contain affiliate links.

 - Space Theme Preschool Classroom Lesson Plans